 The following steps will guide you through the procedure for becoming an ‘incoming’ student in the framework of a mobility programme:

-- you will receive an email inviting you to fill in your online application form within a specific deadline
+- you will receive an email with the instructions to fill in the online application form within a specific deadline

-- your application form will be sent to a Commissione Didattica for evaluation
+- your application form will be sent to the International Mobility Board for the evaluation

-- you will find the results of the evaluation on your online application form, in case of admission you may print your admission letter
+- you will find the results of the evaluation on your Apply@polito page, in case of admission you may print your admission letter

 - You will have to attend the Welcome Orientation Meeting